yushh-theanalyst/Stocksense-india/README.md

 </p>

 ## Key features
 The dashboard automatically generates a real-time summary based on the selected dataset.
-Instead of manually writing observations, the application calculates key metrics dynamically.
+Instead of manually writing observations, it calculates key metrics dynamically.

 The summary includes: